 We have licensing agreements with radio stations, but it largely depends on how long your music was played for and which station.

 Many stations report every piece of music they play so we can collect royalties per minute of broadcast.
 However, sometimes it isn’t cost-effective to report and collect for every play.

 For some stations, we track the music that’s played on sample days.
 We estimate playing time by multiplying the information we receive from these days.

-Publishing royalties are collected from YouTube under a number of different Pan-European licensing agreements between YouTube and each of the Option 3 licensing vehicles including:
+Publishing royalties are collected from YouTube under a number of different pan-European licensing agreements between YouTube and each of the pan-European licensing entities including:

 - ICE - for writers published by IMPEL members

 - SOLAR - for writers published by Sony/ATV - EMI

 - PEDL - for writers published by Warner/Chappell